 General Commentary ARTICLE

 Commentary: Injecting Instructions into Premotor Cortex

 - 1Department of Neurobiology, Duke University, Durham, NC, United States

-- 2Center for Bioelectric Interfaces, National Research University Higher School of Economics, Russia
+- 2Center for Bioelectric Interfaces, National Research University Higher School of Economics, Moscow, Russia

 A commentary on